About

 The Work

 As a Persian-American artist, my work is informed by idealized landscapes and intricate designs of early Persian art.
 Persian miniature paintings are adorned with intricate depictions of flowers, plants, and tightly woven patterns of imaginary gardens.
-In Persian poetry, a flower often symbolizes a fleeting moment, a poetic remembrance of life's transience and fragility.
+In Persian poetry, a flower often symbolizes a fleeting moment—a poetic remembrance of life's transience and fragility.
 In my work, a flower becomes a visual metaphor for a sense of connection with a remembered past.
 I often include poems in my work.
 These poems become an accompanying voice within the work.
-Sometimes the poems echo a sense of hope or longing, other times they evoke a sense of disorientation or doubt, as might be felt by an immigrant or an exile, on a life’s journey, of being in-between.
+Sometimes the poems echo a sense of hope or longing; other times, they evoke a sense of disorientation or doubt, as might be felt by an immigrant or an exile, on a life’s journey of being in-between.

 The Artist